alex-seville/blanket/README.md

 ## Revision History

+Nov-8-12 - 0.9.2
+Bug fixes to instrumentation and node require loader.

 Nov-4-12 - 0.9.1
 Works seamlessly with mocha (in node) and uses built in mocha reporters for coverage.